-For more information on ELMORE, call toll free (800) 601-3534 (Monday – Friday, 9 a.m. to 8 p.m.
-Eastern Time; Saturday, 9 a.m. to 2 p.m.
-Eastern Time), visit FloridaELMORE.org or contact your reverse mortgage servicer.
+For more information on ELMORE, please call toll-free (855) 414-3328 or visit FloridaELMORE.org.
+You can also contact your reverse mortgage servicer who can further assist.
 Your servicer’s contact information should be on your loan paperwork or on the periodic statements or notices you receive regarding your reverse mortgage loan.
 For a list of Fannie Mae reverse mortgage servicers, click the Reverse Mortgage Servicers tab section above.

 Who should I call if I think I’m being scammed?